Differential expression analysis

 Exporting results to CSV files

-we can save results file into a csv file like this:
+We can save results file into a csv file like this:

 R